wavefrontHQ/docs/pages/doc/anomaly_detection.md

        This option is useful for visualizing series with anomalies better.
    * **Historical Sample Size** -- Allows you to define the size of the history window where chart forecasting is done.
        The size of a history window defines a granular time bucket to compare the chart behavior for finding anomalies.
 If you want to look for seasonal anomalies, select the appropriate history window, such as one week or one month.
 One-day historical sample size window helps you detect hourly anomalies.
-   *  **Anomaly Type** -- Allows you to filter out the anomalies that are higher or lower than expected, or both.
+   *  **Anomaly Type** -- Allows you to filter out the anomalies that are higher than expected, lower than expected, or both.
    *  **Sensitivity** -- Select high, medium, or low sensitivity.
         **High** means that there's a 67% chance that the data is anomalous, **Medium** means there's a 95% chance, and **Low** means there's a 99% chance.